All images provided by the wineries listed, unless otherwise stated.

 With a worldwide reputation for quality, they produce both still and sparkling wine.
 Their White Pinot Noir Brut 2010 (RRP £29.95) is a fabulously floral, fruity, light and elegant Blanc de Noirs with notes of red fruit and a delicate touch of spice.
 Their Pinot Noir Rosé Brut 2013 (RRP £26.95) is another well-made red fruit dominant sparkling wine with a hint of apple peel, while the Pinot Noir Rosé 2014 (RRP £11.95) is a light, still, dry wine with intense strawberry aromas, perfect for drinking with barbecued mackerel.

-I discovered and was the first to write about this company in 2013 after they had launched their initial 2009 Vintage Brut and Rosé.
+I was the first journalist to write about this company in 2013 after they had launched their initial 2009 Vintage Brut and Rosé.
 The company takes its name from Sir Kenelm Digby, the 17th century philosopher, theologian, writer, pirate and inventor.
 He was also the owner of a glassworks and, after developing a special technique for manufacturing wine bottles, he became known as the ‘father of the modern wine bottle’.
 As the first négociant-style English sparkling wine brand, they source grapes from the best vineyards in southern England, focusing on Pinot Noir, Pinot Meunier and Chardonnay and recently added two superb sparklers to their range.
 The Brut Non Vintage (RRP £28.99) has a lovely lemon freshness with hints of peach, red berries and nuts plus an elegant finish.
 The newly developed Leander Pink Non Vintage Brut (RRP £29.99) is the official sparkling wine of the world renowned Leander Club, the most successful rowing club in the world.
 Refined, stylish and refreshing, this shows notes of red fruit with touches of orange too.

 The 6000-acre Wiston Estate has been owned and managed by the Goring family since 1743 and today is in the hands of husband and wife Harry and Pip Goring.
 Its 16-acre vineyard, planted in 2006, is located on the south-facing chalk slopes of the South Downs in West Sussex.
 With strong environmental credentials and a commitment to sustainability, the winery does not spray herbicides on the soil and they use a mechanical hoe for weed control.
 Additionally, solar panels are used as a source of renewable energy.
 They are also the sole winery in the UK and one of only four outside France to use the traditional Coquard press, which allows very gentle pressing of the grapes to extract juice of the highest quality.
 With distinctively elegant labels, bottles certainly stand out for all the right reasons and I particularly like the Wiston Rosé 2011 (RRP £35.95), made from 57% Pinot Noir, 33% Chardonnay and 10% Pinot Meunier.
 Grapes ripened well during a very warm September and yields were low, resulting in this delightful sparkling wine with a delicious fresh strawberry, green apple, delicate oak and cream profile - the perfect reminder of an English summer!